 Queensland Training Awards

-Regional and state judging for the Queensland Training Awards is coordinated by the Queensland Department of Employment, Small Business and Training.
+Regional and state judging for the Queensland Training Awards is coordinated by the Queensland Department of Youth Justice, Employment, Small Business and Training.

 Judging panels are formed for each category, comprised of 1 departmental staff member and 3 representatives from business, industry and the public sectors.

 Panels first shortlist then interview shortlisted applicants.

 Shortlisted nominees must be available for online or phone interviews, as follows:

 - May interview round* (all shortlisted applicants, including state direct entry categories)

 - August interview round* (state finalists progressing from regionals only).

 *Shortlisted nominees are advised of specific interview dates and details in advance.